 - Click on the “Set up backup” to begin Windows backup.

 - Choose the drive where you want to store your backup and click next.

-- Now, you will be provided the option to choose what do you like to back up.
-You can either let Windows decide what to backup or manually select the specific folders and files for backup.
+- Now, you will be allowed to choose what you like to back up.
+You can let Windows decide what to backup or manually select the specific folders and files for backup.

 - Next, in the last step, you would be given a choice to schedule the backup as per your preference.